molecula/documentation/introduction/_posts/2022-04-01-getting-started.md

 }
 ```
 :::note
 This is the response you should receive once completing this project.
-It has also been formatted using [`jq`](https://stedolan.github.io/jq/").
+It has also been formatted using [`jq`](https://stedolan.github.io/jq) (external link).
 :::